-University of Kiel Dept. of Computer Science and Applied Mathematics {cg,sbs}@informatik.uni-kiel.de
+University of Kiel Department of Computer Science and Applied Mathematics e-mail: {cg,sbs}@informatik.uni-kiel.de

 Abstract.
 This paper compares the functional programming language SAC to HPF with respect to specificational elegance and runtime performance.
-A well-known benchmark, red-black SOR, serves as a case study.
+A well-known benchmark, red-black successive over-relaxation, serves as a case study.
 After presenting the HPF reference implementation alternative SAC implementations are discussed.
-Eventually, performance figures show the ability to compile highly generic SAC specifications into machine code that outperforms the HPF implementation on a shared memory multiprocessor by a factor of about 3.
+Eventually, performance figures show the ability to compile highly generic SAC specifications into machine code that outperforms the HPF implementation on a shared memory multiprocessor.